Kew Specialist Certificate in Display and Nursery Glasshouses

 The programme involves:

-- working full-time within Kew glasshouses – Palm House, Waterlily House, Princess of Wales Conservatory and Tropical Nursery
+- working full-time within Kew glasshouses – which can include the Palm House, Waterlily House, Princess of Wales Conservatory, Temperate House and Tropical Nursery

 The coursework involves:

 - attending the Kew Diploma lectures on Protected Cropping & Environmental Controls and The Management of Living Collections

 - completing a pest and disease project looking at a range of pests and diseases affecting plants grown under glass

 - FEPA PA1 & PA6aw